ynshung/blender-colab/README.md

 * `drive_output_path` : Path to your frames/zip file in Google Drive.

 After you are done, simply go to Runtime > Run All (Ctrl + F9) and upload your files or have Google Drive authorised.

+## Disclaimer
+The GPU used in Google Colab is specialized for data centres, neural network etc, not rendering 3D scenes.
+Because the computing power provided are free, the usage limits and speed of the rendering may varies.
+[ColabPro](https://colab.research.google.com/signup) is available for those who wanted to have more powerful GPU and longer session for rendering.
+See the [FAQ](https://research.google.com/colaboratory/faq.html) for more info about this platform.
+In some cases, it might be faster to use a renderfarm such as [Sheepit](https://www.sheepit-renderfarm.com/) (free) and [ConciergeRender](https://www.conciergerender.com/) (trial) which have parallel rendering.